 The call for applications is open to professional artists from around the world working in the following areas:

-VISUAL AND MEDIA ART
+VISUAL ARTS AND MEDIA

 ARCHITECTURE, DESIGN